everestpipkin/datagardens/students/khanniie/5_newDataSet/README.md

 # Sephora Reviews that Mention Crying, Sobbing or Tears
 ## Concept
 In high school, I spent a lot of time reading Sephora reviews in pursuit of the perfect object because I was afraid of wasting my money.
 When I read the prompt for this dataset, I remembered how extensive the data on Sephora's webiste had been.
-It's interesting to me that researchers use Amazon reviews as fodder for their machine learning algorithms when Sephora products sometimes recieve ~15k reviews and have really well-written and cohesive reviews overall.

 Even more interesting is that a popular metric for a successful waterproof product is whether or not it can withstand tears and emotional turmoil.
 I remembered seeing a review giving an eyeliner 5 stars for surviving through a teary breakup, and I wanted to see if there would be more.
 Thus, for this project, I scraped Sephora's website for reviews, and filtered through them for reviews mentioning crying.